-I therefore had the idea to create a template that companies can use to implement their own Web security standard.
-I finished the first Version of in May 2014, but it took me another 2,5 years till I found it has reached a certain level of maturity to translate the original German version into English.
-Version 1.3 of the template for a Technical Security Standard for WEB-based applications and services (TSS-WEB) is not available (in English at the moment only as first draft) for both Word and PDF.
+I, therefore, had the idea to create a template that companies can use to implement their own Web security standard.
+I finished the first Version in May 2014, but it took me another 2,5 years till I found it has reached a certain level of maturity to translate the original German version into English.
+Version 1.3 of the template for a Technical Security Standard for WEB-based applications and services (TSS-WEB) is now available as both MS Word and PDF.

-The requirements in this document mostly relate to common best practices that define a baseline level of security fir Web-based applications and services.
-You adapt it to your needs and your environment by removing existing requirements, adding new ones or changing existing ones, e.g. in respect of their rigor that is specified of each requirement based on RFC2119 terminologies like MUST or SHOULD:
+The requirements in this document mostly relate to common best practices that define a baseline level of security for Web-based applications and services.
+You adapt it to your needs and your environment by removing existing requirements, adding new ones, or changing existing ones, e.g. in respect of their rigor that is specified of each requirement based on RFC2119 terminologies like MUST or SHOULD:

-This allows you to be very specific what is actually mandatory and what are recommendations for a project.
-In addition, you find protection classes defined and used in the document, that allows you to distinguish requirements of the levels of their rigor in respect of an application risk-profile (e.g. is it Internet-facing or just internal).
+This allows you to be very specific about what is actually mandatory and what are recommendations for a project.
+In addition, you find protection classes defined and used in the document, that allow you to distinguish requirements of the levels of their rigor in respect of an application risk profile (e.g. is it Internet-facing or just internal).

-You may use this as a template for your own company-wide or team-specific standard or just use those requirements that you need and change them if they do not suite your environment.
+You may use this as a template for your own company-wide or team-specific standard or just use those requirements that you need and change them if they do not suit your environment.

-Note that this is just a high-level technology specific standard that is focused on Web based applications and services in general.
+Note that this is just a high-level technology-specific standard that is focused on Web-based applications and services in general.
 It is not mixed up with Java or PHP code on purpose.
-Because these implementation-specific topics will change a lot in the practice (e.g. when you introduce a new framework) so that is makes more sense to maintain such implementations for your standard for Java, .NET, PHP etc. with code snippets and details programmer centric explanations in a separate secure coding guidelines.
-Wikis such as Confluence work really great for this because they are less static, can be referenced in ticket systems and fit into the way many developers are used to work.
+Because these implementation-specific topics will change a lot in the practice (e.g. when you introduce a new framework) so that it makes more sense to maintain such implementations for your standard for Java, .NET, PHP, etc. with code snippets and details programmer centric explanations in separate secure coding guidelines.
+Wikis such as Confluence work really great for this because they are less static, can be referenced in ticket systems, and fit into the way many developers are used to working.